BASKA-SA/baska-sweden.co.za/_pages/get-involved.md

 -->

 ## Donations
 Donations of any amount are most welcome.
-Baska is a registered Non Profit Organisation, and for donations of R500 or more, we will gladly provide a properly drafted tax certificate which you can use to claim the tax back.
+BASKA is a registered Non Profit Organisation, and for donations of R500 or more, we will gladly provide a properly drafted tax certificate which you can use to claim the tax back.
 If you are an organisation you can get a deduction as well as Enterprise